Gertjan

 participants profit from practical solutions they learn from each other,

 secondly. functioning in their own social circles improves.
+This group

 counseling mode1 was tested in 1986 in a pilot-series of 6 three-hour sessions.